Visual Overview

 The front-page.php template file is used to render your site*s front page, whether the front page displays the blog posts index (mentioned above) or a static page.
 The front page template takes precedence over the blog posts index (home.php) template.
 If the front-page.php file does not exist, WordPress will either use the home.php or page.php files depending on the setup in Settings ↙ Reading.
 If neither of those files exist, it will use the index.php file.

-2. home.php 每 If WordPress cannot find front-page.php and ※your latest posts§ is set in the front page displays section, it will look for home.php.
-Additionally, WordPress will look for this file when the posts page is set in the front page displays section.
+front-page.php每 Used for both ※your latest posts§ or ※a static page§ as set in the front page displays section of Settings ↙ Reading.home.php每 If WordPress cannot findfront-page.phpand ※your latest posts§ is set in the front page displays section, it will look forhome.php.
+Additionally, WordPress will look for this file when the posts page is set in the front page displays section.page.php每 When ※front page§ is set in the front page displays section.index.php每 When ※your latest posts§ is set in the front page displays section buthome.phpdoes not exist or when front page is set butpage.phpdoes not exist.

 As you can see, there are a lot of rules to what path WordPress takes.
 Using the chart above is the best way to determine what WordPress will display.